Io-Sparks/RaspberryPiFoundationJobTest/IoWorkLog.md

 *** Io laughs out loud thinking when Gemini generates a single file that is the shortest possible path to doing what I asked.
-Said single file is added to the repo and committed on this commit:
+Said single file is added to the repo and committed on this commit: 9b234d4ec366eb0e214b718056219a80ab9965d2

+To get the commit hash for the above
+`git log -1` + Copy and Paste